-An adventure in flavour, experience the fresh aromas and heavenly spices that make Thai food a worldwide phenomenon.
-Explore bustling markets spread out over land and water, and taste exotic fruits and aromatic dishes whipped up in front of your eyes.
-Learn the trick behind making palm sugar, experience the thrill of a passing train in the Mae Glong railway market, slurp noodles alongside the locals in Bangkok, whip up a jungle curry in Kanchanaburi, enjoy home cooking with a family in Chiang Mai, sit down to a Khantohk feast and tour all the must-see sights of Thailand in one incredible culinary journey through one of South-East Asia’s most seductive food cultures.
+Indulge in the complex flavours, fresh aromas and heavenly spices that make Thai food so addictive.
+Explore bustling markets spread out over land and water and taste exotic fruits and aromatic dishes whipped up in front of your eyes.
+Learn the trick behind making palm sugar, experience the thrill of a passing train in the Mae Glong railway market, slurp noodles alongside the locals in Bangkok, whip up a local feast in Suphanburi, enjoy some home cooking with a family in Chiang Mai, sit down to a Khantohk feast and tour all the must-see sights of Thailand.
+This is an incredible culinary journey through one of South-East Asia’s most seductive food cultures.

 Days : 8

 *Per person twin sharing and excluding flights

 Physical Grading : 2

 Sa-wat dee!
 Welcome to Thailand.
 Thailand's bustling capital, Bangkok is famous for its tuk tuks, khlong boats and street vendors serving up delicious Thai food.
 Your food adventure begins with an important welcome meeting at 6 pm.
 Bangkok has so much to offer those with time to explore, so perhaps arrive a day or so early to uncover the magnificent Grand Palace and the Temple of the Emerald Buddha, wander down the tourist mecca of Khao San Road, or indulge in some Thai massage.
 After the meeting tonight, hit China Town for an introduction to the city's famous street food scene and get to know your fellow travellers over a few drinks at a local bar.